 To create Active Directory groups, use the PowerShell New-ADGroup cmdlet from the Active Directory for Windows PowerShell module.

 The type of the group (Security or Distribution) is specified using the -GroupCategory argument.
 The scope of the group is specified using the -GroupScope parameter (valid values: DomainLocal, Global, or Universal).

 You can use the command to create a new global distribution group in the target OU:

 New-ADGroup -Path "OU=Groups,OU=Brasil,DC=theitbros,DC=com" -Name "BrasilUsers" -GroupScope Global -GroupCategory Distribution

-Using the following command, you can create a new security group:
+Use the following command to a new security group:

 New-ADGroup –Name RemoteAccessUsers -GroupScope Universal -GroupCategory Security -Path "OU=Groups,OU=USA,DC=theitbros,DC=com"

 You can change Active Directory group attributes using the Set-ADGroup cmdlet.
 For example, you want to add a description to the security group you have created earlier:

 Set-ADGroup RemoteAccessUsers –Description “Users that can access corporate network over DirectAccess and VPN server”